Middle and High School (Grades 7-12)

 All students in the 11th and 12th grades complete an independent project in alternate years.
 They dedicate one week to 30 hours of study/work or participation in a project of their choice outside of the school environment.
 They contact appropriate mentors and plan the necessary logistics such as transportation and housing to allow them to focus on their area of interest in the desired location.
 Each student follows up with extensive reflection and presentation to the community.
 Examples of recent independent projects include shadowing a social worker for a week, hiking a stream from its source to the sea, studying the community’s recycling program through interviews with a variety of stakeholders, learning stained glass work, and an intensive study of yoga.

-Weekly arts instruction at MFS includes visual arts, drama, human sexuality, and music on a rotating schedule.
+Weekly arts instruction at MFS includes visual arts, drama, and music on a rotating schedule.
 The program is flexible, is able to respond to the students’ interests and needs, and makes use of local resources.
-The arts program is fully funded by parent fundraising.

 During the 2009-2010 school year, the 7/8 class asked their drama teacher if they could put on a production of Grease.
 Through their inspiration, dedication and hard work, they were able to perform this musical to a packed house of parents, siblings, and community members.